 Another Story > Nortel Networks, which had the highest stock market value in Canada and was growing rapidly, launched one of their many sales contests.
-The grand prize was a domestic getaway trip to a beach in California or Florida, with flights, 5-star hotel, activities, and spending money with a total prize value of $5,000.
-Andrew was the winner.
-I called to notify Andrew personally.
-He was very excited.
+The grand prize was a domestic getaway trip to a beach in California or Florida, with flights, 5-star hotels, activities, and spending money with a total prize value of $5,000.
+A man named Andrew was the winner, and when I called to notify him personally, he was very excited.
 Then, he said the dreaded statement: “now, what contest was this, and how did I win?”
 This story highlights the difference between recognition and incentive.
-Andrew got recognition which is beneficial, but the higher goal of an incentive is to drive incremental motivation – and sales and ROI.
+Andrew received the recognition which is beneficial, but the higher goal of an incentive is to drive incremental motivation – and sales and ROI.

 Far too often, the incentive promotion strategy is an afterthought late in the incentive launch.

 Too many internally managed incentive programs scrimp on communications and design.
 Riding the elevators and walking the halls of Fortune 1000 companies, I’ve seen a lot of cheap clip art.
 Frankly, it looks likes a teenager created the flyer.
 Audiences today have a discerning eye.
 They might not consciously think, “oh, that’s creative art design,” but subconsciously, the quality of your graphic design sends a symbolic measure of importance.

 Just as you would if you were launching a new consumer product into the marketplace, create a marketing calendar for your sales incentive contest communications.
 Include: